savob/savobajic.ca/content/work experience/advance-coop.md

 "Contributed code to improve the flexibility of our end of line product testers so they could be easily reconfigured for new clients and products."]
 ---

+*Small note: the actual title of this position was "Advance Co-op" since I worked for the "Advance" department which was responsible to "advance" our technologies.
+However, I have listed it as "Advance**d**" since everyone seems to think of it as a spelling mistake at first glance.*

 - Integrated a force regulation system into legacy robotic arm systems for use in seat durability testing.
 This system was an expanded version of my previous work going from regulating a single axis of force to six, so a controlled path can be followed adapting to regulate force and torque at each point.